 5. Making It Too Complex for the Users

 In the process of enhancing the user experience, app creators often make it a complex affair for the users.

 The biggest reason for Apple to be able to gather so much attention so easily was its simplicity of usage.
 If a user is not able to locate the right buttons in your app in one go, certainly it is not serving the purpose it was created for.

 The truth is that the users do not have the time to sit back and learn how to use your application, especially when there are easy-to-operate options available around them.
 And if you expect them to put in so much effort, you are certainly investing in an unsuccessful app.

 Make sure that the design of your mobile app justifies its business value.
 For an app, to be compatible with the user you need to analyze your target audience’s intellectual understanding and their compliance towards changing trends.
 Design intricacies cause the app to fail.

 6. Incompatible User Experience

 Imagine an app designed for helping the blind without any alarm feature that could be used in case the user is in trouble; or a home automation application that can be linked with only one phone.

 These apps limit your user experience instead of enhancing it.
 The main criteria for an app creation are starting an interaction with the user.
 If you have an app that does not provide any interaction with or feedback to the user he will certainly be less interested in using it.
 It will be like clearing the highest level of a game still not getting any score.
 Where’s the fun in that?

 User experience is important for both iOS and Android apps, especially when it comes to appealing to your target audience.

 7. Neglecting the Backend Support

-This especially applies to the apps for ecommerce market or even gaming applications.
+This especially applies to the apps for the eCommerce market or even gaming applications.
 For your app to be stable, you will need robust backend support.